Expose an ingress gateway using an external load balancer

 • CLUSTER_NODE_IP: is the IP address of the nodes in your Kubernetes cluster that hosts the ingress gateway.
 This IP address must be reachable from your external load balancer.
 You may have to set up this configuration multiple times, once per cluster node.

-• HTTP_INGRESS_PORT: is the NodePort via which the ingress gateway's HTTP traffic is exposed.
+• HTTP_INGRESS_PORT: is the NodePort through which the ingress gateway's HTTP traffic is exposed.
 You can copy this information from the previous step.
-It will be the same for every node in the cluster.
+The value is the same for every node in the cluster.

-• HTTPS_INGRESS_PORT: is the NodePort via which the ingress gateway's HTTPS traffic is exposed.
+• HTTPS_INGRESS_PORT: is the NodePort through which the ingress gateway's HTTPS traffic is exposed.
 You can copy this information from the previous step.
-It will be the same for every node in the cluster.
+The value is the same for every node in the cluster.

 To verify your set up, ensure that the health checks on your load balancer are passing.